 Whether you plan it that way or not, your schedule will revolve around the ebb and flow of life, not the other way around.
 Too often we are tempted to plan our school week in a vacuum, filling the schedule with idealistic plans.
 Accepting on the front end the reality that school and life go hand in hand helps greatly with the balance of both.
 Many families consider ways to work lunch preparation into the school flow, incorporate laundry folding into read-aloud time, or find the school subjects that most easily fit with time in the waiting room of a doctor’s office.

-When considering an average day, it is tempting – especially when just getting started – to create a schedule with time slots for every subject and activity.
+When considering an average day, it is tempting—especially when just getting started—to create a schedule with time slots for every subject and activity.
 Unfortunately, those schedules break down more often than not.
 One subject flies much more quickly than expected while another takes a little longer on that particular day.
-While it is great to have time blocks set aside for school, a flow chart routine often fits more naturally than a schedule.
+While it is great to have time blocks set aside for school, a flow chart routine often fits more naturally than a schedule, especially considering that every family will have multiple personality styles to work with.
 Many home educating families determine what order of completion works best for each child and for the family overall, then flow through that order, taking as much time as needed for each subject or activity.

 A Few More Thoughts

 Thanks to the flexibility of homeschooling, the open nature of an average day may leave you with some uncertainty about homeschooling.
 Combat this by getting to know a few homeschool families.
 Ask to be a fly on the wall for an average homeschool day in each home.
 See how they differ or are similar.
 And rest in the assurance that you know your family’s needs best and that the flexibility of an average homeschool week is, in reality, one of the great blessings of homeschooling!